We found 4 providers matching lung resection and who accept Cigna Connect Flex Silver 4000 near Houston, TX.

 All Interests: Sleep Disorders, Lung Biopsy, Bronchoscopy, Sarcoidosis, Sleep Apnea, Lung Problems, Spirometry, ...
 (Read more)

-Dr. Michael Sweeney is a cardiac surgeon and chest surgeon in Houston, TX and Pasadena, TX.
-He graduated from Baylor College of Medicine.
-Clinical interests for Dr. Sweeney include video-assisted thoracoscopic surgery (VATS), aortic aneurysm, and biopsy.
-Patients gave him an average rating of 3.0 stars out of 5.
-He honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-Dr. Sweeney has received the distinction of Texas Super Doctors.
-He is affiliated with Houston Methodist Hospital.
-Dr. Sweeney's practice is open to new patients.
+Dr. Michael Sweeney is a cardiac surgery and thoracic surgery specialist.
+His clinical interests include video-assisted thoracoscopic surgery (VATS), aortic aneurysm, and biopsy.
+On average, patients gave Dr. Sweeney a rating of 3.0 stars out of 5.
+He takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+He attended medical school at Baylor College of Medicine.
+Dr. Sweeney has received professional recognition including the following: Texas Super Doctors.
+He is professionally affiliated with Houston Methodist Hospital.
+He welcomes new patients.

 Relevant Interests: , lung tumor resection